-Secondary dysmenorrhea usually starts during adulthood unless it is caused by a birth defect.
+Secondary dysmenorrhea usually starts during adulthood (unless it is caused by a birth defect of the reproductive system).

-Experts think that primary dysmenorrhea may be caused by release of substances called prostaglandins during menstruation.
+Experts think that primary dysmenorrhea may be caused by release of substances called prostaglandins into the blood or tissues during menstruation.
 Prostaglandin levels are high in women with primary dysmenorrhea.
 Prostaglandins may cause the uterus to contract (as occurs during labor), reducing blood flow to the uterus.
 These contractions can cause pain and discomfort.
 Prostaglandins also make nerve endings in the uterus more sensitive to pain.